dizex98/tsunami-project/README.md

 Instruction:
 * Make sure you are connected to a cluster and kubectl is already configured.
-* In order to execute the init script write these commands:
+* In order to execute the init script write the following commands:
     ```
     chmod +x init.sh
     bash init.sh